 Josh Robbins of the Orlando Sentinel reports Hedo Turkoglu will not join the Magic when training camp opens Tuesday (or at media day Monday) and will not be part of the team thereafter.
 According to Robbins, this was a decision the two sides — the Magic and Turkoglu — agreed upon.

-"We’ve made an organizational decision to move in a different direction.
-During the pendency of our buyout negotiations, we’ve mutually agreed to have Hedo remain with his family while we work toward an agreement."
+"Our organization has a great deal of respect for Hedo and the contributions he’s made to the team over the years,” Magic General Manager Rob Hennigan told the Orlando Sentinel."We’ve made an organizational decision to move in a different direction.
+During the pendency of our buyout negotiations, we’ve mutually agreed to have Hedo remain with his family while we work toward an agreement.""

 Many assumed the Magic would not have Turkoglu return to the roster this year with the final year of his deal guaranteed for only $6 million of the $12 million the team owes him.
 Turkoglu, at 35 years old and coming off an injury-riddled season that also saw him face a 20-game suspension for testing positive for a banned substance, is not part of the Magic's future plans.
 He struggled during the life of this five-year contract after helping the Magic to the 2009 Finals.